Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

 Why 4 graviola capsules during outbreak vs 3 baseline?

-The baseline 3 capsules per day delivers roughly 8,000mg of bioactive equivalent, which is the daily preventive dose.
-During an active outbreak, the elevated 4 capsules per day raises that to roughly 11,000mg of bioactive equivalent for the first three days, which more aggressively supports the immune response while the topical layer handles the surface lesion.
-After day three the body has the active layer under control and the elevated dose is no longer needed.
+3 capsules per day delivers 8,000mg bioactive equivalent (preventive dose).
+4 capsules raises that to roughly 11,000mg for days 1 to 3 to support the immune response while the topical layer handles the lesion surface.
+After day 3 the elevated dose is no longer needed.
 The prevention vs early outbreak post covers this two-tier dosing in depth.

 How does this compare to acyclovir or other antiviral creams?